wp-plugins/csv-2-post/readme.txt

 = When was CSV 2 POST released? =
 The project started in 2009 and was quickly backed by large businesses including Ryanair Ltd. I created the plugin while technically still at University so it didn't take long for a re-development to happen.
 I found myself re-developing it again in 2014 with the aim of making more use of the Wordpress core.
 Version
-8.0.0 should be the last big update of this plugin which has been designed based on years of feedback.
+8.0.0 should be the last big update of this free plugin which has been designed based on years of feedback.
+The premium will continue to expand.

 == Screenshots ==